Mady520/Write-ups/TryHackMe/Networking/Networking-Core-Protocols.md

 `DELE` &rarr; Marks a message for deletion.
 `QUIT` &rarr; Quits.

+**IMAP**
-**IMAP** Allows synchronizing read , moved and deleted messages.
+Allows synchronizing read , moved and deleted messages.
 IMAP is quite convenient when you check your email via multiple clients.
 IMAP tends to use more storage as email is kept on the server  and synchronise across the email client.
 `LOGIN` &rarr; <username> <password>.
 `SELECT <mailbox>` &rarr; Select mailbox.
 `FETCH <mailno> <data item no>`.
 `MOVE <Sequence set> <mail box>`
 `COPY <sequence set> <data item name>`
 `LOGOUT`.
-~hello